adilbhatia98/CS109A-Group-3/docs/final_notebook/data.md

 <img src="output_13_0.png">
 </div>

+<p>The goal of looking at this list of keywords is to hone in on the content of Trump's tweets, specifically words and tweets in which we utilizes a negative tone toward China, and use tweet characteristics related to these keywords as relevant predictors in our model (such as how many of these keywords appear in a given tweet).</p>

+<p>INSERT EDA FOR TWITTER DATA USING TEXTBLOB ANALYSIS - SEE TRENDS IN SENTIMENT SCORES</p>

 Next, we examine the VIX data.
 Below are summary statistics for the data we were able to pull and consolidate from
 	Bloomberg.